sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 The two datasets were merged on the business name and our dataset shrunk from 13,029 to 1,357.
 The merged data was then encoded to prepare for machine learning models.

 ### Feature Engineering and Preliminary Feature Selection
-The features needed to be analyzed and determined whether to keep them as part of the dataframe or not.
+The features were analyzed using the random forest classifier and we determined as a group whether to keep them as part of the dataframe or not.
 The target (our Y) was the loan status, whether it was Paid in Full or granted an Exemption 4.
-A random forest classifier was used to determine the importance of features in the dataset.
-From this ranking, it was determined that a few columns were extraneous and were removed.
+We eliminated features like Loan Forgiveness Amount because that column was too closely related to the target.
+We also eliminated demographic data but the majority of the rows were null values in those columns.
 From here, a number machine learning models were run to determine the best model.

 The random forest classifier ranked the top 10 features as:
 1. InitialApprovalAmount